hermeznetwork/docs/docs/developers/sdk.md

 ```

 ## Create Internal Accounts
-Until now we have seen that accounts have a Ethereum address and a Baby JubJub key.
+Until now we have seen that accounts have an Ethereum address and a Baby JubJub key.
 This is the case for normal accounts.
-However, there is a second type of accounts that only require a Baby JubJub key.
+However, there is a second type of account that only requires a Baby JubJub key.
 These accounts are called `internal accounts`.

-The advantage of these accounts is that are much cheaper to create than a `normal account`, since these accounts only exist on Hermez.
-The downside is that one cannot perform deposits or withdrawals from this type of accounts.
+The advantage of these accounts is that they are much more inexpensive to create than a `normal account`, since these accounts only exist on Hermez.
+The downside is that one cannot perform deposits or withdrawals from this type of account.
 However, there are some scenarios where these accounts are useful.
 For example, in those scenarios where one requires a temporary account. (for example, Exchanges could use these accounts to receive a transfer from users).

 ```js